IRI Code of Conduct

 Company resources, including time, material, equipment and information, are provided for company business use.
 Nonetheless, occasional personal use is permissible as long as it does not affect job performance or cause a disruption to the workplace.
 Employees and those who represent IRI are trusted to behave responsibly and use good judgment to conserve company resources.
 Managers are responsible for the resources assigned to their departments and are empowered to resolve issues concerning their proper use.

 In general, we will not use company equipment -- especially IRI computers -- to conduct any outside business or in support of any religious, political or other outside activity that is not related to an approved community outreach program.
 Solicitation of Company employees by non-employees is prohibited at all times.
-Solicitation by an employee of another employee is prohibited, while either the person doing the soliciting or the person be solicited is on working time and or Company premises.
+Solicitation by an employee of another employee is prohibited, while either the person doing the soliciting or the person being solicited is on working time and or Company premises.
 Distribution of materials by employees in work areas or on working time is prohibited.

 In order to protect the interests of the IRI network and our fellow employees, we reserve the right to monitor or review all data and information contained on an employee’s company-issued computer or electronic device, the use of the Internet or IRI’s intranet.
 We will not tolerate the use of company resources to create, access, store, print, solicit or send any materials that are harassing, threatening, abusive, sexually explicit or otherwise offensive or inappropriate.